NassimF/NassimF/README.md

      Email: nasimfaridnia@gmail.com

     Linkedin: https://www.linkedin.com/in/nasim-faridnia/

+    ## ⛏📚Projects to be added:
+    - Database manager
+    - Dynamic and greedy job scheduling

 <!---
 NassimF/NassimF is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.